 - In rear-end accidents, the driver behind is usually held liable because they are said to be driving too close to the vehicle in front.
 Some exceptions apply, such as when driving behind someone who’s driving erratically or when they suddenly changed lanes

-Can a Lawyer Prove the Truck Driver Was Negligent?
+Can a Trucking Accident Lawyer Prove the Truck Driver Was Negligent?

 Your attorney can use the police report to provide tangible evidence that the truck driver was negligent when the accident occurred.
 Your lawyer may also hire expert witnesses such as an accident reconstructionist to support your case at a trial, or even submit testimony for use during the settlement talks.